AustinReese/UsedVehicleSearch/README.md

 ## Specific Future Implementations

-* The filter is operational but minor improvements are still in the works

-* Pivoting to a fancier requests module as requests_html is quite slow and therefore scrapeVehicles.py can take many hours fully gather all the data on Craigslist (usually around a million entries).

-* Login/Logout functionality which allows users to save certain filter combinations and search results.

 * Add some message that alerts a user when their search yields no results and remains on the form page instead of simply showing a blank results page.

+* Allow for filtering between two values for fields such as price and odometer

+* Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially

 * Track which cities have been scraped recently to add order to the scraping process

+* Allow for users to search by any city instead of specific craigslist regions

+* Login/Logout functionality which allows users to save certain filter combinations and search results.

+* Add Google maps API feature to allow users to browse sales in specific areas

 ## Broad Future Implementations